lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 ## Where does it come from?
 The standard error of the predicted mean

+We usually don't need to calculate CIs by hand.
+In the Python code above, we used the `get_prediction` function to get a prediction summary from which we could extract the CIs.
+However, it's worth understanding how this calculation happens under the hood.
 By looking at the form of the standard errors for the mean of $\hat{y}$, we can learn a little about what affects the size of the confidence intervals.
 We'll walk through the case where we have a single independent variable and a single dependent one, since that's easier to talk about.
 But a lot of this intuition will carry over to the multivariate case.

-A lot of this (and the corresponding section on the details of prediction intervals) is adapted from section 8.1 of [Cosma Shalizi's The Truth About Linear Regression](http://www.stat.cmu.edu/~cshalizi/TALR/TALR.pdf), which is a great resource for everything you might want to know about the details of classical linear models.
+I'm going to focus on the SE formula and it's implications, rather than its derivation.
+A much better exposition of the derivation than I could ever give can be found in section 8.1 of [Cosma Shalizi's The Truth About Linear Regression](http://www.stat.cmu.edu/~cshalizi/TALR/TALR.pdf), which is a great resource for everything you might want to know about the details of classical linear models.
+We'll skip to the good part, the standard errors for the regression line:

-Those notes include a lot of really good exposition

 $$\hat{SE}(\hat{f}(x)) = \frac{\hat{\sigma^2}}{\sqrt{n-2}} \sqrt{1 + \frac{(x - \bar{x})^2}{S^2_x}}$$

-The above contains a lot of technical details but the gist is that the SE will be smaller when:
+The above contains a lot of technical details, but the gist is that the SE will be smaller when:

 - The value we're predicting on ($x$) is near the sample mean ($\bar{x}$)
-- The variance ($\sigma^2$) of the noise ($\epsilon$)
+- The variance ($\sigma^2$) of the noise ($\epsilon$) is small
 - The sample size ($n$) is large
 - The variance of $x$ ($S^2_x$) is large

-The first of these explains why the CI gets larger as we get farther from the middle of the dataset, and explains how different datasets would affect the regression line
+The first of these explains why the CI gets larger as we get farther from the middle of the dataset, and explains how different datasets would affect the regression line.

-In practice, we don't need to do this calculation by hand, in python we can use ...

 # Prediction intervals